-To conform to the safety standards of the currently effective regulations, a rehabilitation project must demonstrate the gravity load resisting system is adequate to resist the live loads required by California Building Code (CBC) Section 1607A.
-The EDCR shall identify any locations where the live loads required by CBC Section 1607A exceed those used in the original design, and state that the rehabilitation will evaluate and strengthen the gravity force resisting system in these areas as required.
+To conform to the safety standards of the currently effective regulations, a rehabilitation project must demonstrate the gravity load-resisting system is adequate to resist the live loads required by CBC Section 1607A.
+The EDCR shall identify any locations where the live loads required by CBC Section 1607A exceed those used in the original design, and state that the rehabilitation will evaluate and strengthen the gravity force-resisting system in these areas as required.

-Exception: DSA will accept compliance with CEBC Section 303.1 in the rehabilitation on an existing certified school building provided the requirement of posting "nonconforming live load" is met.
-The EDCR shall document when CEBC Section 303.1 is the intended method of compliance.
+Exception: DSA will accept compliance with CEBC Section 304.1 in the rehabilitation of an existing certified school building provided the requirement of posting "nonconforming live load" is met.
+The EDCR shall document when CEBC Section 304.1 is the intended method of compliance.